PO Box 21774 Keizer, OR 97307

-Oregon CASA Network, an affiliate of the National CASA Association, is the statewide member organization for Oregon’s 22 local CASA programs.
+Oregon CASA Network, an affiliate of the National CASA Association, is the statewide organization supporting Oregon’s 22 local CASA programs.
 The local programs recruit, screen, train and support CASA volunteers.

 What Does OCN Do?